Developer Guide - 2.3.1.1

 The Coordinate

 object is the "main" class of this library.
-For the most part, it contains all of the
+It represents a standard geodetic "lat/long" coordinate.

-information you will need.
+For the most part, it contains all of the information you will need.
 The following method is one of the most basic ways to create a Coordinate

 .